-Email open rates are influenced by a multitude of factors.
-Rates vary from industry to industry and are highly affected by the type of email message.
+Email open rates vary by industry sector and depending on the type of email message.
 For example, routine newsletter emails tend to have far lower open rates than transactional emails from the same sources.
-It’s a good idea to gain an appreciation for what are typical email open rates in your industry.
-For example, email statistics for 2018 indicate the following, average industry-specific open rates.
+It’s a good idea to research typical email open rates in your industry.
+Here are pertinent email statistics for 2021 showing average industry-specific open rates:

 Make your email subject lines clear, simple and specific.
-Don’t be tempted to use cryptic, clever, creative email subject lines as these are far more likely to put people off.
-A clear, specific email subject line is far more likely to be opened than an email with a subject line that requires thought.
+Don’t be cryptic.
+Seemingly clever, creative email subject lines are more likely to put people off than engage them.
+Likewise with subject lines that require thought.

-Some time ago Aweber.com published detailed statistics derived from their own email strategies.
-They found that ‘clarity trumps creativity’, and very significantly.
+Research by Aweber.com found that ‘clarity trumps creativity’, and very significantly.
 Clear email subject lines resulted in 541% more clicks than creatively composed subject lines.

 Genuinely effective survey invitation email subject lines succinctly provide everything that the recipient needs to know.

-- Tell them what the purpose of the survey is.
+- Tell them the purpose of the survey.

-- Tell them why they should take part in the survey.
+- Tell them why they should take part.

 - Make it clear what’s required from them and how long it will take.

-- Provide time details such as how long the survey is running and when they need to respond.
+- Inform them how long the survey is running for and when they need to respond by.

-The influence of email subject line length on email open rates has been extensively tested and retested.
-An updated study by RetentionScience.com has reconfirmed that email subject lines of 6 to 10 words drives the highest open rate of around 21%.
-Here are the statistics:
+The influence of email subject line length on open rates has been extensively tested and retested.
+An updated study by RetentionScience.com confirms 6 to 10 words is the ‘Goldilocks zone’ (not too cold, not too cold):

 - 6 to 10 words: 21% open rate